“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

-In recent years, electric scooters (e-scooters) have surged in popularity across Tampa as a convenient and eco-friendly way to get around.
-Whether you're commuting through downtown or enjoying a ride along Bayshore Boulevard, these two-wheeled devices offer quick, app-based access to transportation.
-But with their rise has come a sharp increase in serious injuries.
+Tampa's e-scooter accidents have become increasingly common in recent years as electric scooters (e-scooters) surge in popularity as a convenient and eco-friendly way to get around.
+Whether you're commuting through downtown or riding along Bayshore Boulevard, these app-based devices offer quick access to transportation—but their rise has also led to a sharp increase in serious injuries.

 At Hancock Injury Attorneys, we’ve seen firsthand how Tampa e-scooter accidents can leave riders with lasting physical and financial damage.
 If you’ve been hurt in an e-scooter crash, understanding your e-scooter injury rights is critical.

-Why E-Scooter Accidents in Tampa Are on the Rise
+Why Tampa's E-Scooter Accidents Are on the Rise

 Tampa’s warm climate and growing infrastructure for micromobility make it an ideal city for e-scooter usage.
 Unfortunately, this rapid growth has outpaced safety regulations.
 Many riders are unfamiliar with traffic rules or assume they have the same protections as pedestrians or cyclists.
-Combine that with distracted drivers, poor road maintenance, and the occasional mechanical failure, and the risk of a crash increases significantly.
+Combine that with distracted drivers, poor road maintenance, and the occasional mechanical failure, and the risk of e-scooter accidents increases significantly.

-Tampa’s urban core, particularly areas like Ybor City, Channelside, and Hyde Park, has seen a noticeable spike in e-scooter-related incidents.
+Tampa’s urban core, particularly areas like Ybor City, Channelside, and Hyde Park, has seen a noticeable spike in e-scooter accidents.
 These hotspots are dense with traffic, pedestrians, and nightlife activity, which are all factors that contribute to accidents.
 In some cases, scooter riders are struck by vehicles; in others, crashes occur due to sudden stops, potholes, or other hazards.

 Common Injuries from E-Scooter Crashes

 Unlike cars, e-scooters offer no physical protection to riders.
-That means even a low-speed crash can result in serious injuries.
-Riders often have unexpected injuries after a minor accident
+That means even low-speed e-scooter accidents can result in serious injuries.
+Riders often have unexpected injuries after a minor accident.

 Common e-scooter accident injuries include: